lauraz-15/walk-active/README.md

 Project was created using Python Essentials template from Code Institute on Github:
 [here](https://github.com/Code-Institute-Org/python-essentials-template)

-Project was built using Gitpod
+Project was built using **Gitpod**

 **Python** was used as a programming language
 The deployed using **Heroku**.
 [**Google Drive**](https://drive.google.com/) and [**Google sheets API**](https://developers.google.com/sheets/api)
 was connected, so data can be collected and stored on Google spreadhseet.

+The BMR fromulas were taken from [Diabetetes.co.uk)https://www.diabetes.co.uk/bmr-calculator.html

 ### Deployment